RaviarKarim/HawkesMarkov/README.md

 ### Introduction

-This repository contains the code used for the simulation studies of the paper: **Transient and stationary moments of multivariate Hawkes population processes**.
-The Jupyter contain the code for simulations, computations of analytic results, and intstructions to replicate tables and graphs in the paper.
+This repository contains the code used for the simulation studies of the paper: **Markovian multivariate Hawkes population processes: efficient evaluation of moments**.

 ---

 ### Code

-Add explanation of each Jupyter notebook here
+The Initialization Jupyter Notebook contains the relevant packages and introduces the parameters needed to run the code.
+Each Jupyter Notebook contains functions for a specific method of computing moments.
+In this code, we assume that the random jump sizes $B_{ij}$ are Exponentially distributed.
+This is important as it appears in the moments of $B_{ij}$, often convoluted, expressions of large matrices and constants.

 ---